python-attrs/cattrs/README.rst

   * Custom converters for any type can be registered using ``register_structure_hook``.

 ``cattrs`` comes with preconfigured converters for a number of serialization libraries, including json, msgpack, bson, yaml and toml.
-For details, see the `cattrs.preconf package <https://cattrs.readthedocs.io/en/latest/benchmarking.html>`.
+For details, see the `cattr.preconf package <https://cattrs.readthedocs.io/en/latest/preconf.html>`_.

 Credits
 -------